 Those who choose to purchase the device have generally positive things to say about it, although some report inconsistent volume control and periodic sound interruptions.
 Still, negative reviews are mostly few and far between for the LifeEar.

 NewEAR Hearing Amplifier

 The NewEAR hearing amplifier is one of the most affordable personal sound amplifiers available.
-Often retailing for around $30, this device uses a standard hearing profile to boost hearing ability.
+This device uses a standard hearing profile to boost hearing ability.
 It features an easy-to-change volume setup and comfortable fit.

 Britzgo Hearing Amplifier

 Like other personal sound amplifier devices, the Britzgo hearing amplifier isn’t appropriate for anyone who needs treatment for hearing loss.
 If you are looking for a volume boost in a variety of settings, though, the Britzgo is probably an effective option.

 This personal sound amplifier uses volume control to increase sound.
 Often, wearers purchase a set of Britzgo amplifiers to use when they aren’t able to wear their medically prescribed hearing aids.
 The biggest complaint with Britzgo is uneven sound amplification.

 For example, a barking dog may seem painfully loud while a normal conversation amplifies marginally.
 Some wearers also say they hear annoying feedback through the device.
 However, not all users experience these difficulties.